keboola/connection-docs/extractors/google-analytics/index.md

 **Authorize Account** to be redirected to Google, and authorize the extractor to access your Google Analytics data.

-Select Google Analytics account and choose profiles (views) from which you would like to extract data.
+Select the desired Google Analytics account and profiles (views) from which you would like to extract data.

 {: .image-popup}
 ![Screenshot - Select profiles](/extractors/google-analytics/ui_profiles.png)